 - a.
 Map production units (and other operational areas) and locate them within the Natural Lands Map (see section 1.2.1 below). - b.
-Account for any conversion of natural ecosystems at the level of production unit that occurred after the cut-off date(s), consulting the Natural Lands Map. - c.
-Set a no-conversion target for all production units and operational areas.
+Account for any conversion of natural ecosystems at the level of production unit that occurred after the cutoff date(s), using land cover change data from the cutoff year to target-setting date (Year 0), consulting the Natural Lands Map to see if land cover change occurred on natural lands. - c.
+Set a No Conversion target for all production units and operational areas.

-Those engaged in sourcing from producers or from first point of aggregation must:
+Those engaged in sourcing conversion-driving commodities must:

 - a.
-Map the value chain and identify the origin of volumes of all material global and regional conversion-driving commodities (Annex 1a) to the production unit or sourcing area (see traceability requirements in Step 2 and Annex 1c). - b.
-Account for conversion of natural ecosystems at the level of production unit that occurred after the cut-off date(s), consulting the Natural Lands Map. - c.
-Calculate the percentage of commodity volumes in compliance with deforestation and conversion-free requirements. - d.
-For volumes that are not yet traceable, engage the supply chain to enhance traceability and increase the percentage of volumes in compliance with deforestation- and conversion-free requirements in line with target dates.
+Map the value chain and identify the origin of volumes of all material conversion-driving commodities (Annex 1a) to the production unit or sourcing area (see traceability requirements in Step 2 and Annex 1c). - b.
+Account for the percentage of commodity volumes in compliance with deforestation- and conversion-free requirements.